Liu Chengyou

-Liu Chengyou was only 16 years old when he succeeded his father Liu Zhiyuan, who died abruptly.
+Liu Chengyou was only 16 years old when he succeeded his father Liu Zhiyuan (Emperor Gaozu), who died abruptly.
 His reign was marked by the arbitrary killing of his important ministers, which eventually led to his downfall.
 When he killed the entire family of general Guo Wei without Guo in 951, Guo's army attacked the capital, and Liu Chengyou was killed in the chaos.

-There is a reference to Liu Chengyou as "Liu Chenghan" in the epitaph of Liu Jiwen, son of his cousin Liu Yun.
+There is a reference to Liu Chengyou as "Liu Chenghan" in the epitaph of Liu Zhiyuan, son of his cousin Liu Yun.
 Liu Chengyou may thus have changed his name on his accession as emperor.